-4.2.1 Basis of Selection - Highest Combined Rating of Technical Merit (70%) and Price (30%)
+4.2.1 Basis of Selection - Highest Combined Rating of Technical Merit and Price

-- 1. To be declared responsive, a bid must: - a. comply with all the requirements of the bid solicitation; and - b. meet all mandatory criteria; and - c.
-Obtain the required minimum overall for the technical evaluation criteria which are subject to point rating as per Attachment 1 to Part 4. - 2.
-Bids not meeting (a) or (b) or (c) will be declared non-responsive.

-The selection will be based on the highest responsive combined rating of technical merit and price.
-The ratio will be 70 % for the technical merit and 30 % for the price.

-- 3. To establish the technical merit score, the overall technical score for each responsive bid will be determined as follows: total number of points obtained / maximum number of points available multiplied by the ratio of 70 %. - 4.
-To establish the pricing score, each responsive bid will be prorated against the lowest evaluated price and the ratio of 30 %. - 5.
-For each responsive bid, the technical merit score and the pricing score will be added to determine its combined rating. - Neither the responsive bid obtaining the highest technical score nor the one with the lowest evaluated price will necessarily be accepted.
-The responsive bid with the highest combined rating of technical merit and price will be recommended for award of a contract. - 7.
-If two of more responsive bids achieve an identical score (total number of points) and this score is determined to be the Highest Combined Rating of Technical Merit and Price, the bidder who achieved the highest technical merit score will be recommended for contract award.
+- To be declared responsive, a bid must: - a. comply with all the requirements of the bid solicitation; and - b. meet all mandatory criteria; and - c. obtain the required minimum of 35 points overall for the technical evaluation criteria which are subject to point rating.
+The rating is performed on a scale of 50 points. - 2.
+Bids which fail to meet requirements a, b and c will be declared non-responsive. - The selection will be based on the highest responsive combined rating of technical merit and price.
+The ratio will be 60% for the technical merit and 40% for the price. - To establish the technical merit score, the overall technical score for each responsive bid will be determined as follows: total number of points obtained / maximum number of points available multiplied by the ratio of 60%. - To establish the pricing score, each responsive bid will be prorated against the lowest evaluated price and the ratio of 40%. - For each responsive bid, the technical merit score and the pricing score will be added to determine its combined rating. - Neither the responsive bid obtaining the highest technical score nor the one with the lowest evaluated price will necessarily be accepted.
+The responsive bid with the highest combined rating of technical merit and price will be recommended for award of a contract. - If two of more responsive bids achieve an identical score (total number of points) and this score is determined to be the Highest Combined Rating of Technical Merit and Price, the bidder who achieved the highest technical merit score will be recommended for contract award.

-The table below illustrates an example where all three bids are responsive and the selection of the contractor is determined by a 70/30 ratio of technical merit and price, respectively.
+The table below illustrates an example where all three bids are responsive and the selection of the contractor is determined by a 60/40 ratio of technical merit and price, respectively.
 The total available points equals 135 and the lowest evaluated price is \$45,000 (45).

-Basis of Selection - Highest Combined Rating Technical Merit (70%) and Price (30%)
+Basis of Selection - Highest Combined Rating Technical Merit (60%) and Price (40%)

-Bidder 1 Bidder 2 Bidder 3 Overall Technical Score 115/135 89/135 92/135 Bid Evaluated Price \$55,000.00 \$50,000.00 \$45,000.00 Calculations Technical Merit Score 115/135 x 70 = 59.63 89/135 x 70 = 46.15 92/135 x 70 = 47.70 Pricing Score 45/55 x 30 = 24.55 45/50 x 30 = 27 45/45 x 30 = 30 Combined Rating 84.18 73.15 77.7 Overall Rating 1st 3rd 2nd
+Bidder 1 Bidder 2 Bidder 3 Overall Techn ical Score 115/135 89/135 92/135 Bid Evaluated Price \$55,000.00 \$50,000.00 \$45,000.00 Calculations Technical Merit Score 115/135 x 60 = 51.11 89/135 x 60 = 39.56 92/135 x 60 = 40.89 Guiodiations Pricing Score 45/55 x 40 = 32.73 45/50 x 40 = 36.00 45/45 x 40 = 40.00 Combined Rating 83.84 75.56 80.89 Overall Rating ] 1st 3rd 2nd